ow2-proactive/agent-common/ScreenSaver/install/README.txt

 Select ProActive screensaver in your screensavers preferences pop-up.

-Then, restart computer and enjoy it.

 CONFIG:

-If installation finished without problem, go to $PATH, and edit $PATH/configSS.txt, you must write path to binaries of jdk 1.6 at least allow for proactive user.
+If installation finished without problem, go to $PATH, and edit $PATH/config.txt, you must write path to binaries of jdk 1.6 at least allow for proactive user.

 exemple : jdk=$JDK_PATH/bin

-Then open config.txt and set access policy for your users.
+Then open $PATH/access.txt and set access policy for your users.

+Then, restart computer and enjoy it.